AdamDynamic/xero-reporting/README.md

 ### Level 3

-Level 3 cost centres comprise of costs used by all other areas of the business.
-These are:
+Level 3 cost centres includes costs used by all other areas of the business.
+Examples of these are:
  - Rent
  - Building service charges
+ - Business rates
  - Telecoms (e.g. the cost of the telephones, the fibre, etc)
  - The company Slack subscription